carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

 ## Using Mage

-Enough of the sell, sorry about that I'm just excited about Mage.
-If this sounds like an improvement to you, then read on to learn how to get started with Mage.
+I hope by now you are a wee bit interested in trying out Mage.
+If this sounds like an improvement to you, then read on to learn how to get started.
 If not, well then don't @ me and enjoy your Makefiles. 😇

 ### Anatomy of a Magefile